 The first three girls to join the school entered the sixth form in 1954.
 From then on a handful of girls would join the sixth form either full-time or part-time, splitting their studies between BGS and Boston High School until recent years when a free market has taken hold in sixth form education.
 It is now possible for anyone going into GCSEs at 16 to apply to any institution in the area offering sixth form, A-Level study.
 Therefore girls have become a significant proportion of the sixth form and the Head Boy is now even joined by a Head Girl to lead the student body.
 In 2005/6 about 30 out of 160 sixth form students were girls.

 There are two particular girls worth a mention as trailblazers in the school.
-The first is Rachelle O Clark, who joined the school in 1974, not into the sixth form but into the fourth year in 1974 (in current terminology that would be Y10), continuing into the sixth form and leaving the school in 1978.
+The first is Rachelle O Clark, who joined the school in 1974, not into the sixth form but into the fourth year (in current terminology that would be Y10), continuing into the sixth form and leaving in 1978.

 The feature image shows girls from Boston Grammar School who went to Lourdes, France in 2019 to work with people with special physical or mental needs.
 Their role was to facilitate those needs.
 Lourdes is visited by 200,000 pilgrims per week.